Mada Tōku ni Iru: Background and release

 "Mada Tōku ni Iru" was written specifically for The Fire Hunter.
 Sakamoto, who also voices the character Akira in the series, wrote the lyrics for the song, while the music was composed by Umuya Aneta and Sayuri Horishita.
 Sakamoto began working on the song shortly after her twenty-first anniversary concert, over a year before its release.
 Since she began working on the wont, Sakamoto had the idea of a track "with an interesting structure," where the beginning and end would be completely different.
 With this in mind, she and her production team asked several composers to submit songs, and ultimately the track submitted Aneta felt the most fitting, as Sakamoto felt it perfectly matched the image she had for it.
-Sakamoto wrote the lyrics upon reading the The Fire Hunter novel, which she found captivating despite initially approaching it for work.
+Sakamoto wrote the lyrics upon reading the novel The Fire Hunter, which she found captivating despite initially approaching it for work.
 As time passed, however, the lyrics took on new meaning for Sakamoto as global events, including wars and her own experience of becoming a mother, shifted her perspective.

 The details of the song being part of The Fire Hunter were announced in November 2022.
 Sakamoto then commented: "I was deeply moved by the earnest lives of children born into a difficult era, and I wanted to create a powerful song that matches their life energy.
-The world has changed significantly since I wrote these lyrics last summer, and the unwanted future that felt “still far away” now seems to be right in front of us.
+The world has changed significantly since I wrote these lyrics last summer, and the unwanted future that felt "still far away" now seems to be right in front of us.
 Even so, I sang with the hope of never giving up, just like the characters in this story.
 I hope this song reaches many people."
 The series began airing on January 14, 2023.

 The song was released as a double A-side single along with "Un_mute" (the ending theme for the television anime series Revenger) on January 25, 2023.
-The single was released in two formats: a standard edition and a limited first press edition, the latter including a bonus CD featuring 11 live tracks from Sakamoto’s solo concert Maaya Sakamoto Live 2022 "Un_mute", held on November 26 and 27, 2022.
-A short version of the music video for "Mada Tōku ni Iru" was made available on YouTube prior to the single’s release.
+The single was released in two formats: a standard edition and a limited first press edition, the latter including a bonus CD featuring 11 live tracks from Sakamoto's solo concert Maaya Sakamoto Live 2022 "Un_mute", held on November 26 and 27, 2022.
+A short version of the music video for "Mada Tōku ni Iru" was made available on YouTube prior to the single's release.